Video Game: Metal Gear Solid 4: Guns of the Patriots

 - Not to mention the existence of OILIX, which has yet to be retconned or anything aside from possibly Big Mama's comment about how fuel and other commodities have become as rare as diamonds shortly after the chase/crash in Act 3.

 - Explosions in Space: Averted.
 Why does Liquid Ocelot go through all the trouble of implanting REX's railgun on Outer Haven and having it fired as close to target as possible, while in Metal Gear Solid, it's stated that the railgun is strong enough to launch nukes to any target on the globe?
 It's because a nuke's effective detonating radius in space is only 300 m, while JD is moving at 10 km/s speed, so he needs all the help he can get.
 Oh, and EMP?
-It doesn't work in vacuum, either.
+It doesn't work in a vacuum, either.
 Shown Their Work indeed.

 - Exposition Break: Used throughout the game.
 Many longer breaks are characterized by switching to ambient animation with little to watch, allowing the player to concentrate on the exposition.